 7 Basic Must Have Sewing Tools

-In this video I introduce you to the 6 basic tools that I use with every single sewing project.
+In this video, I introduce you to the 6 basic tools that I use for every single sewing project.
 You can also get an idea of how to use them.

 These are the links that I have talked about in the video.